Nuclear power station

 Units 1 to 5 are Mark I type while Unit 6 is a Mark II built with containment structures.
 All the reactors except Unit 3 continued using low enriched uranium (LEU).
 Unit 3 was being fed with mixed-oxide (MOX) fuel since September 2010.

 The six reactors were designed by GE.
-The architectural design was provided by Ebasco.
+Ebasco provided the architectural design, and Kajima constructed the nuclear complex.